The wait is over! DCLC's 2014 Champions of Adult Literacy have been announced!

 Join a group of DCLC tutors and other book lovers in reading a work of literature each month to promote reading and to share ideas about the books that are read.

-The “One Book...One Literacy Council” will next meet on a special day (due to the Columbus Day holiday): Tuesday, Oct.
-14, at Noon, to discuss Defending Jacob, by William Landay.
+The “One Book...One Literacy Council” will next meet on Monday, November 10, at Noon, to discuss Thinking in Pictures, by Temple Grandin, a memoir from an accomplished animal scientist who has autism.
 "One Book...One Literacy Council" meets regularly on the second Monday of each month.

 The meeting will take place at DCLC, 2217 Providence Avenue, Chester PA 19013.
 Feel free to bring your lunch to this informal gathering.
 All are welcome.
 No RSVP is required.